tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 The color transitions smoothly, providing a quick visual way to understand which slabs are:

-- Actively used
+- actively used
-- Partially utilized
+- partially utilized
-- Potentially underused or contributing to memory fragmentation
+- potentially underused or contributing to memory fragmentation

 In the example screenshot: